(Subscribe to new additions email for this category.)

 Zia Pueblo suffered disastrous losses in the Pueblo Revolt.
 Six-hundred people were killed and additional conflicts lasting for years reduced the population still further.

-Prominent among Zia crafts are pottery, unpolished redware with white slip, with decorations in brown or black, are produced often with a bird motif.
+Prominent among Zia crafts are pottery, unpolished redware with white slip, with decorations in brown or black, which are produced often with a bird motif.
 The Zia tradition is faithfully adhered to; innovation is avoided.
 Some Zia painters have achieved recognition for their watercolors.

 The traditional language of the Zia Pueblo is Keresan.